 Returning were as tedious as go o’er.

 Markopolos wrote a memoir called No One Would Listen.
+Brian Ross wrote The Madoff Chronicles.
 Diana Henriques wrote The Wizard of Lies: Bernie Madoff and The Death of Trust.
-Brian Ross wrote The Madoff Chronicles.
-Robert De Niro is making an HBO movie based on the Henriques book; De Niro is going to play Madoff.
+HBO made a movie based on the Henriques book; it’s called The Wizard of Lies, and stars Robert De Niro as Madoff.

 The TV show 60 Minutes did a piece on Markopolos called “The Man Who Knew.”
 Careful readers of this e-zine (if any such there be) will recall that, in an earlier issue, I discussed another person who was dubbed “The Man Who Knew”: John O’Neill, an FBI agent who understood al-Qaeda before 9/11/01, and tried to warn people about al-Qaeda.